rsimba/Projects/README.md

-# Labs
+# Projects
-This an attempt to create a single repo where I can put all my labs' related files.
+This an attempt to create a single repo where I can put all my projects' related files.